Kitchen prep area with various high risk and low risk foods on it

 • Wash your hands before and after working with food

-• Clean and sanitize food equipment, food contact surfaces and utensils, before and after use
+• Clean, sanitize amd disinfect food equipment, food contact surfaces and utensils, before and after use

 • Store food properly – for example, store high-risk, perishable foods in the refrigerator; store dry goods off the floor in the pantry